pca3press/ai_forge_binaries/README.md

 ```

 ## Benchmarking
-Download all binaries for your system and run the included benchmarking script:
+To see how these binaries perform on your system, download all simulation binaries and run the benchmarking script:

 ```bash
 chmod +x chapter14_benchmark.sh
 ./chapter14_benchmark.sh 100000000
 ```

-It will get your machine's information and generate a table, like this,
+This will:

+- Automatically detect your CPU model, OS, and core count
+- Run each version of the simulator with 100 million games
+- Generate a summary table like the one below

+Example output:

 AMD Ryzen 9 3950X 16-Core Processor (x86_64 Linux), 32 cores, 62.8 GB, Python 3.10.12
 | Program (100000000 simulations)  | Time (s)   | Speedup(x) |